 - Outside California, grows from Oregon to Baja California, Mexico

 - Grows at elevations to 3,775 ft.

 Uses (Picking or removing any natural material from public land is illegal)

 - Native people had a variety of uses for California maidenhair fern

-- Decoction of the plant used for internal pains, stomach pain, purifying blood, and to expel afterbirth (California Ohlone)
+- Decoction of the plant used for internal pain, purifying blood, and expelling afterbirth (California Ohlone)

-- Roots used for binding baskets and stems for basket designs
+- Used roots for binding baskets and stems for basket designs

 - Adiantum (ad-ee-AN-tum) – from the Greek for “unwettable,” referring to the fronds shedding water

 - jordanii (JOR-dun-ee-eye) – a tribute to Rudolf Jordan, Sr. (1818-1901), a German immigrant to California, who collected this fern and had it identified by German botanist Karl Mueller, who named the species after Jordan